handbook

 Parking

 Students must purchase a parking permit from the school office to park on campus.
-Reserved parking places may be purchased when applying for a parking permit at an additional cost.
-Student drivers may lose their parking privileges for any of the following offences.
+Student drivers may lose their parking privileges for any of the following offenses:

-- Exceeding posted speed limits of 25 mph on Oak Industrial Dr. and Weber Industrial Dr.
+- Exceeding posted speed limits of 25 mph on Oak Industrial Drive and Weber Industrial Drive.

 - Driving fast and/or recklessly on school grounds.